Jake Boss: Early career

 Boss played college baseball at Division III Alma College from 1990–1993.
 In the mid-1990s, Boss served as a high school and community college baseball coach before accepting an assistant coaching position at Eastern Michigan prior to the 1997 season.
 He left Eastern Michigan after the 2004 season to serve as an assistant at Michigan from 2005–2007.

 Head coaching career

 Boss was named the head coach at Eastern Michigan for the 2008 season and spent one year there.
 Under Boss, the team lost its first 17 games but went 25–17 for the remainder of the season.
-The Eagles won the Mid-American Conference (MAC) Western Division Title and the MAC Tournament, thus qualifying for the NCAA Tournament.
+The Eagles won the Mid-American Conference (MAC) Western Division Title and the MAC tournament, thus qualifying for the NCAA tournament.

 On July 1, 2008, Boss was named head baseball coach at Michigan State.
-Boss made his first NCAA Tournament appearance with Michigan State in 2012.
+During his 14 seasons at Michigan State University, Coach Boss has achieved significant success.
+He holds a record of 383-332 (.536), making him the winningest coach in program history over a 14-year span.
+Under his leadership, the MSU baseball team has experienced five of the top 10 winningest seasons in program history.
+They have also achieved seven 30-win seasons in the last 12 years, won the Big Ten regular-season championship in 2011, and made his first NCAA tournament appearance with Michigan State in 2012.

-Record
+Head coaching record

 Below is a table of Boss's yearly records as an NCAA head baseball coach.

 Personal life

-Boss has a nephew, Ike Irish, who plays baseball.
+Boss has a nephew, Ike Irish, who plays in the Baltimore Orioles organization.